PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 KSKB-IX is a [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and running on a laptop at my home in order to provide a platform to BGP hobbyist to learn and expirenment with the real life networking.
 This IX provides OSI Layer 2 Ethernet Switching service.
 For the switching network, we refer to `IX LAN`, `IX peering LAN` or `Peering LAN` in the following sections.

-I host this virtal Internet eXchange point because I want to provide a platform to learn and expirenment the BGP for network engineering hobbyist or novice.
+I host this virtal Internet eXchange point because I want to provide a platform to learn and expirenment the BGP for network engineering hobbyist or novices.
-The idea behind the KSKB-IX project, is to enable regular end user to learn, use and play with IPv6, and BGP networking.
+The idea behind the KSKB-IX project is, to enable regular end user to learn, use and play with IPv6, and BGP networking.

 This IX supports IPv4(mpbgp + extended next hop) and IPv6
 PeeringDB: [https://www.peeringdb.com/ix/3792](https://www.peeringdb.com/ix/3792)
 IXPDB: [https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/](https://ixpdb.euro-ix.net/en/ixpdb/ixp/1061/)

-Meanwhile, there is a lot of new technologies such as `IPv6 Link-local address`, `Multiprotocol BGP` and `Extended Next Hop(RFC 5549)` but only a few networks are using it.
+Meanwhile a number of new technologies are aviable, such as `IPv6 Link-local address`, `Multiprotocol BGP` and `Extended Next Hop(RFC 5549)` but only a few networks are using it.
-These technologies exists, but why we don't use it?
+If those technologies are aviable, but why we don't use it?
 So, I decide to use it ay my IXP.

 ## Join